 Road cycling is one of the world’s toughest sports in terms of endurance, both physically and mentally.
-It’s getting more popular each year, and people are massively getting involved.
-At the highest levels, year-long training and competing come down to three ultimate, multi-stage races also known as the Grand Tour.
+It’s getting more popular each year, and people are not only massively getting involved but also there are more and more betting offers for those races usually offered by some bigger betting sites like the ones featured on all-best-betting-sites.com.
+If you’re wondering what the most popular races are, at the highest levels, year-long training and competing come down to three ultimate, multi-stage races also known as the Grand Tour.

 Tour de France

 Dating back to 1903., Tour de France is the most well-known cycling event in the world.
 It consists of 21 stages, and over the course of three weeks, numerous athletes from all parts of the world will compete for the prestige yellow jersey.

 The competition is traditionally held in July, and the next one will be held from the 6th to the 28th, 2019.

 Since the 1960’s, the departure point of each Giro d’Italia has changed, but the format stayed more or less the same.
 The competition is split into mass-start stages, individual and team time trials, stage towns and the mountain stages that traditionally include passing through the Alps.
 In the end, the cyclist with the shortest average time across all stages wins the coveted pink jersey.
 For the last decade, as a rule, every couple of years the competition had a “foreign start”, the last one being held in Jerusalem.
 The next Giro d’Italia will be held sometime at the end of May 2019.